aras-p/UnityGaussianSplatting/readme.md

+# IRC HSLU

+This is a customized version of the original Unity plugin by aras-p.
+The changes that we make are mostly experimental to see what works for us in implementing immersive experiences based on 3D Gaussian Splatting.

 # Gaussian Splatting playground in Unity

 SIGGRAPH 2023 had a paper "[**3D Gaussian Splatting for Real-Time Radiance Field Rendering**](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/)" by Kerbl, Kopanas, Leimkühler, Drettakis